mWater/mwater-forms/docs/Forms Context.md

 Used by ImageQuestion and ImagesQuestion

-Function which takes { id: image id, remove: function called when image deleted } as single parameter
+Function which takes { id: image id, remove: function called when image deleted, makeCover: function called to set image cover } as single parameter

 ### imageManager